nickrenda/blog/math/post02/content.md

 The fact that $\left\{ f(y) : y \in B \right\}$ is the unique collection of sets in $\left\{f(x): x \in \Omega \right\}$ such that
-$B$ is their union follows directly as a result of Claim 1, that the image of $f$, is a pairwise disjoint collection of sets.
+$B$ is their union follows directly as a result of Claim 1, that the image of $f$ is a pairwise disjoint collection of sets.
 $$\tag*{$\blacksquare$ Claim 2}$$

 **Claim 3:** The image of $f$, $\left\{ f(x): x \in \Omega \right\}$, is countably infinite.